studersi/test-4/tutorial-8/README.md

       SecRule REQUEST_URI "@beginsWith /drupal/index.php/user/login" "phase:2,nolog,pass,id:10000,ctl:ruleRemoveTargetById=932160;ARGS:pass"
 ```

-So yes, it is the password again.
-I think it is best to execute the same process we have performed with the other occurrences of the password.
+So yes, it is the password field again.
+I think it is best to execute the same process we performed with the other occurrences of the password.
 That was probably the registration, while this time it is the login form.

 ```bash
 SecRuleUpdateTargetById 930000-943999 "!ARGS:pass"
 ```

-And with this we are done.
+And with this, we are done.
 We have successfully fought all the false positives of a content management system with peculiar parameter formats and a ModSecurity rule set pushed to insanely paranoid levels.

 ###Step 8: Summarizing all ignore rules

 Time to look back and rearrange the configuration file with all the rule exclusions.
 I have regrouped them a bit, I added some comments and reassigned rule IDs.
 As outlined before, it is not obvious how to arrange the rules.
-Here, I ordered them by ID but also included a block where I cover the search form separately.
+Here, I ordered them by ID, but also included a block where I cover the search form separately.

 ```bash
 # === ModSec Core Rules: Runtime Exclusion Rules (ids: 10000-49999)